The engines cooling system is designed to keep the engine from overheating while in

 to the coldest setting.
 Within one minute of the car air conditioner operating

-the cooling fans should activate.
-If not the fan motor fuse must be checked
+the cooling fan(s) should activate.
+If the fan does not come on first

 If your car is not designed with an electric fan it will have a

 clutch which is attached to the water pump and driven by the engine.
 This device